gift-y/my-CSS-repo/README.md

 # my-CSS-repo
-About the use of GIT and GitHub.
+About the use of GIT and GitHub